 Boolean bling SQL injections

 Hackers send a SQL query and observe the database’s response.
-The content of the HTTP response to the query varies depending on whether the query returned a boolean true or false.
+The content of the HTTP response to the query varies depending on whether the query returned a Boolean

 Time-based blind SQL injections